-Sumer - the priests, the upper class, the lower class, and the slaves.
+The people of Sumer were divided into four classes - the priests, the upper class, the lower class, and the slaves.

 The Upper Class:

-and women wore jewelry, especially rings.
-Men wore skirts and had long
+Both men and women wore jewelry.
+Men wore

-shaved their heads.
-Everyone wore cloaks made from sheep wool to keep
+the colder months they all wore cloaks made from wool to keep

 The Lower Class: